sherwinvishesh/QuickAid/README.md

 ### Points to Consider:

 - **Non-Professional Advice**: The information and recommendations provided by QuickAid are for informational purposes only and are not intended to replace or represent the professional judgment of healthcare providers in diagnosing and treating patients.

-- **No Emergencies**: QuickAid is not designed to handle emergency situations.
-In the event of a severe injury or health condition, please contact your local emergency service provider immediately.

 - **Accuracy**: While we strive to provide accurate and up-to-date medical information, QuickAid cannot guarantee the correctness or completeness of the content available through the service.